+Respectfully,

-Respectfully, Insert Name Insert position/title SCHOOL CHOICE REJECTION LETTER Dear Parent's name.
+Insert Name Insert position/title

+SCHOOL CHOICE REJECTION LETTER

+Dear Parent's name,

 I am sorry, but the application you submitted for student's name has been rejected for the following reason(s).

 Your child's resident district has declared itself exempt from the provisions of the School Choice Law due to it being under an enforceable desegregation order.
-Your child's resident district has reached it limitation cap for allowable transfers and we cannot accept any additional school choice transfers from that district.

 Your child does not meet the openings identified for the coming school-year identified in the Board of Directors Resolution adopted on insert date.

 The specific reason for rejection is that acceptance would cause the district to

 have to add:

 Staff

 Teachers

 classroom(s)

 the insert the name of the program, class, grade level, or school

-building's capacity

-As noted in your original application, you have ten(10) days from receipt of this notice in which to submit written appeal of this decision to the State Board of Education.
+building's capacity As noted in your original application, you have ten(10) days from receipt of this notice in which to submit a written appeal of this decision to the State Board of Education.

 Respectfully,

 Insert Name

 Insert position